Want to instantly make your next dinner party more interactive and memorable? Turn it into an olive oil tasting party!

 - Notice how the taste of the oil compares to the smell, and write down some of the main flavors and additional aromas you notice.
 Use the descriptors listed above as a guide.

 Throughout this whole process, chat with your fellow olive oil tasters!
 Did someone pick up notes of lemon while you picked up fresh cut grass?
-Did someone else pick up tomato leaf or black pepper?
+Did someone else pick up tomato leaf or artichoke?
 Take additional sips and sniffs to try and notice flavors and aromas you may have missed.
 You’ll be amazed at the amount of nuance in just one oil.

 This is the fun part, and it’s basically an instant conversation starter if you’re around new people.